 - And, of course, TESTING!

 Well… that was much longer than I had hoped.
 But, there are a lot of good concepts here.
-Unfortunately, indexing for performance is just NOT a simple discussion.
+Unfortunately, indexing for performance is just NEVER just a simple discussion.
 You can’t just put an index on every column and expect things to work well.
-Conversely, some of these tools seem helpful but they mostly do query tuning and not database tuning.
+Conversely, some of these tools seem helpful but they mostly do query tuning and not server tuning.
 If you really want to get better performance diving into indexing is a fantastic way to do this!
 So, if you’re motivated – here are a ton of resources to consider!

 Learning more about Indexing